jiashuwu89/elf_pipeline/README.md

   - Enums for values
 - Increase Testing

+## Tests to write (in order of easiest to hardest)
+- byte_tools
+- data_type
+- output
+- metric
+- processor
+- request
+- downlink_utils

 # Long Term
 - Standardize the passing of pipeline_config/processing_request vs members of these objects
 - Style guide